 Munich Reinsurance Company or otherwise known as Munich Re came to the rescue of business owners and devastated homeowners in the aftermath of Hurricane Florence.

 Munich Re was established back in 1880 and operates from its headquarters in Munich, Germany.
-Warren Buffet, among the richest individuals in the world, was one of the biggest shareholder of the company for many years and to date, he remains a considerable shareholder.
+Warren Buffet, among the richest individuals in the world, was one of the biggest shareholders of the company for many years and to date, he remains a considerable shareholder.

 Being among the biggest reinsurance companies globally, Munich Re delivers insurance commodities to insurance entities in a bid to assist in mitigating the risk of high impact calamities.